postcss/postcss-100vh-fix/README.md

   height: 100vh;
 }

-/* Avoid Chrome to see iOS hack */
+/* Avoid Chrome to see Safari hack */
 @supports (-webkit-touch-callout: none) {
   body {
     /* The hack for Safari */